Translated by MATCHA_En

 Photo by Pixta

-Rates vary depending on the type of plan and number of years on a contract.
-In addition to the usage fees, there may be handling fees, and cancellation payments billed to your account.
+Rates vary depending on whether or not you live in an apartment or house, the type of plan, and the number of years on your contract.
+In addition to the usage fees, there may be installation costs, handling fees, and cancellation payments billed to your account.

-If you are unsure about signing up in Japanese, we recommend GTN Hikari, which provides customer support in six languages (English, Chinese, etc.).
+If you are not confident about signing up in Japanese, we recommend GTN Hikari, which provides customer support in English and five other languages.

 |Broadband Internet Service||Pros||Cons||Monthly Fee (Condominium/Stand-alone House)|